Back to the Compare Models page

-On/Off - The method used to turn the Geiger counter On and Off, including the "Push and Hold down" button type as in the DX-1 and DX-2, versus the Sliding switch type in other models, such as the Inspector, or the Rotary type as in the Prospector.
+On/Off - The method used to turn the Geiger counter On and Off, including the "Push and Hold down" button type as in the DX-2, versus the Sliding switch type in other models, such as the Inspector, or the Rotary type as in the Prospector.
 With the push button, it must continuously be held down while monitoring, the one advantage being that the instrument can not be inadvertently left on to drain the battery.
 On the other hand, for monitoring over extended periods of time, the sliding or rotary switch is preferred because once it is turned on, it remains on and the instrument can be set down, freeing the operator's hands, continuing to monitor until the user slides the switch or turns the rotary dial to the Off position.

 Audio - An audible indicator of radiation detection, typically in the form of beeping or clicking corrersponding to one audible note for each radiation count detected, as in the Monitor 4 (play the sound file).
 While all of our models produce an audible output, not all Geiger counters do so.
 An audio indicator of radiation is strongly preferred because it frees the user from having to continually stare at the visual display of the meter.

 Speaker - An internal loudspeaker for hearing the audio output of a Geiger counter.
 All of our models have this, but some of the old civil defense units lacked a speaker, requiring the user to continually wear headphones to hear the audio.